U9 Myanmar: History

-Following the 2021 Myanmar coup d'etat, many foreign companies exited the Burmese market, including competitor Norwegian-owned Telenor Myanmar, due to increasing pressure from military authorities.
+Following the 2021 Myanmar coup d'état, many foreign companies exited the Burmese market, including competitor Norwegian-owned Telenor Myanmar, due to increasing pressure from military authorities.
 On 7 September 2022, Ooredoo signed an agreement to sell Ooredoo Myanmar to Singapore vehicle Nine Communications Pte.
-Ltd, at a value of $576 million USD, subject to Burmese regulatory approvals.
+Ltd, at a value of US$576 million, subject to Burmese regulatory approvals.
 Nine Communications is the subsidiary of zLink Family Office and Nyan Win.

 In September 2025, at least three media outlets reported that the new controlling owner behind the company was Jonathan Kyaw Thaung (of KT Group).
-Similarly, an article published on 23 October 2022 by the independent outlet People’s Spring News stated that “the group behind Nyan Win is not Zaw Win Shein or the Ayeyar Hinthar Group, but a more powerful and financially resourceful entity.
+Similarly, an article published on 23 October 2022 by the independent outlet People's Spring News stated that “the group behind Nyan Win is not Zaw Win Shein or the Ayeyar Hinthar Group, but a more powerful and financially resourceful entity.
 The main owners have kept their identities concealed, making the ownership structure increasingly opaque.